Best National Parks in Utah: The Utah Mighty 5

 There is one hotel inside Zion National Park: Zion Lodge.

-Springdale is quite close to Zion and a popular option for those looking for budget accommodations quite near the park.
+Springdale is quite close to Zion and a popular option for those looking for budget accommodations near the park.
 Find lodging in Springdale, Utah.

 If you’re looking for a larger city to stay in, you might try St. George, Utah, but expect longer drive times to the park.